LennonLab/Emergence/manuscript/SimplexPrePrint.md

 **Model assembly**
 -- The Simplex user runs the main python program (i.e., main.py).
 The main program chooses random values for system-level state variables including whether disturbance, immigration, speciation, fluid dynamics, etc. will occur and at what rates.
-The main program also imports modules (i.e., groups of functions) for diversity metrics, spatial analysis, the initiation of output files, and for simulating ecological life history processes (immigration, maintenance, death, growth, consumption, disturbance, passive dispersal, active dispersal, resource flow, resource inflow, and metabolic state transitions).
+The main program also imports modules (i.e., groups of functions) for diversity metrics, spatial analysis, the initiation of output files, and for simulating life history processes (immigration, maintenance, death, growth, consumption, disturbance, passive dispersal, active dispersal, resource flow, resource inflow, and metabolic state transitions).

 **Simulating life history**
 -- Simplex models begin simulation immediately after assembly.
-The order of life history processes is randomized at each time step.
+The order of life history processes is randomized at each time step to prevent scheduling bias.
-At each time step, each individual is given the chance to consume, grow, reproduce, starve, die, and to disperse.
-Simplex models simulate growth, reproduction, and death via weighted random sampling.
-This approach is intended to simulate the partly probabilistic and partly deterministic nature of ecological processes.

-*Immigration:*
-Individuals can be allowed to enter at any point in the environment, which can be adjusted in the 'immigration.py' file.
+*Immigration:* By default, individuals enter at any point in the environment.
+This can can be adjusted in the 'bide.py' file.
 Species identities of inflowing propagules are chosen at random from a uniform distribution rather than an ecologically realistic source pool (e.g., log-series or lognormal distribution).
 The reason for this is two-fold.
 First, pulling immigrants from a uniform distribution maximizes the starting diversity of each model.
 Second, beginning with a uniform distribution allows more realistic distributions of species abundances to emerge.

-*Active dispersal:*
-Individuals can actively move against the force of flow, at random, or in specified directions.
+*Dispersal:* Active dispersal: Individuals can actively move against a force of flow, at random, or in specified directions.
-Preferences for particular modes of movement can be specifed in the 'active_dispersal.py' file.
+Preferences for particular modes of active dispersal can be specifed or modified in the 'active_dispersal.py' file.

-*Passive dispersal:*
-Individuals can optionally be moved passively (e.g., as planktonic organisms) through the system at rates determined solely by the rate of flow through or by the combination of flow rate and active dispersal.
+Passive dispersal: Individuals can be moved passively (e.g., as planktonic organisms) through the system at rates determined by the rate of flow through. or by the combination of flow rate and active dispersal.

-*Consumption:*
-Sampled individuals increase their levels of endogenous resources by feeding on resource particles.
+*Consumption:* Sampled individuals increase their levels of endogenous resources by feeding on resource particles.
 These endogenous resources (a.k.a. cell quotas) can be used to add structural biomass and to pay the energetic costs of life history processes.
 Individual consume resources according to their species specific consumption rates for three resource types.
 The number of simulated resource types can be changes in the source code files (consume.py, immigration.py, and resource_inflow.py).
 The simulation of consumption can be modified in the 'consume.py' file.

-*Growth:*
-Sampled individuals grow in size by integrating endogenous resources as structural biomass.
+*Growth:* Sampled individuals grow in size by integrating endogenous resources as structural biomass.
 Individuals grow according to species specific rates of growth ranging between 0.1% and 100% increase in size per time step.
 Individuals' endogenous resources are decreased in direct proportion.

-*Reproduction:*
-Individuals reproduce with a probability determined by the combination of their endogenous resources and growth rate.
+*Reproduction:* Individuals reproduce clonally with a probability determined by their endogenous resources.
-Sampled individuals reproduce via clonal reproduction with the possibility of mutation.
 The endogenous resources of the mother individual is evenly divided between two daughter individuals.
 Unless in the case of speciation, the daughters are given a unique individual ID and the species ID of the mother.

-*Speciation:*
-Speciation is simulated within Simplex occurs as a discrete event, i.e., where clonal reproduction produces a new species.
+*Speciation:* Speciation is simulated within Simplex as a discrete event, i.e., where clonal reproduction produces a new species.
 Speciation is accompanied by mutations in the values of one or more species traits.
 This approach allows for diversity to arise within the system, which the environment can then select on.

 *Death:* Individuals sampled at random will die if their levels of endogenous resources or ability to draw resources from structural biomass falls below the minimum metabolic requirements.
 Dead individuals are removed from the system, i.e., scavenging and recycling do not currently occur in Simplex.

-*Emigration:* Individuals are considered to have left the environment when they pass beyond edges of the environment.
+*Emigration:* Individuals are considered to have emigrated when they pass beyond edges of the environment.
+That is, individuals do not reenter.

 **Simulating resource processes**

-*Supply/inflow:*
-Resource particles can be allowed to enter at any point in the environment, which can be adjusted in the 'resource_inflow.py' file.
+*Supply/inflow:* Resource particles can be allowed to enter at any point in the environment, which can be adjusted in the 'bide.py' file.
-The size and type of each inflowing resource particle is chosen at random from a uniform distribution, and can be modified in the same 'resource_inflow.py' file.
+The size and type of each inflowing resource particle is chosen at random from a uniform distribution, and can be modified in the same 'bide.py' file.

-*Resource dispersal:*
-Resource particles can be moved passively through the system at rates determined by the rate of flow through.
+*Resource dispersal:* Resource particles can be moved passively through the system at rates determined by the rate of flow through.
 Resource dispersal can be turned off in the 'main.py' file.

-*Resource depletion:*
-Resource particles are depleted through consumption, which can be partial or complete.
+*Resource depletion:* Resource particles are depleted through consumption, which can be partial or complete.

 ### Design concepts

 **Basic principles**
-*Ecological selection on random variation:*
-Simplex operates according to a basic principle of evolution, i.e., natural selection on random variation.
+*Ecological selection on random variation:* Simplex operates according to a basic principle of evolution, i.e., natural selection on random variation.
-More specifically, Simplex simulates ecological selection or environmental selection, which refers to natural selection without respect to sexual selection.
 Simplex assembles models from random combinations of system-level, species-level, and individual-level variables.
 Simplex then allows the environmental characteristics (e.g., flow rate, resource supply, spatial extent) to select on these random trait combinations.

-*Energy-limited life history:*
-All Simplex models impose energetic costs to growth and activity.
+*Energy-limited life history:* Simplex imposes energetic costs to growth and activity.
 These energetic costs are directly proportional to life history parameters.
 For example, the energetic cost of dispersal is the product of dispersal rate and dispersal distance.
-This intuitively means that the energetic cost of dispersal is multiplied (or compounded) across distance such that moving a distance of x requires half the energy as moving a distance of 2x.
+This intuitively means that the energetic cost of dispersal is multiplied (or compounded) across distance such that moving a distance of x in a specific direction requires half the energy as moving a distance of 2x in the same direction.
 In the same way, growing at a rate of x is half as costly as growing at a rate of 2x.
-Simplex does not explicitly force allometric relationships because one goal of Simplex is to allow allometric relationships to emerge from variation in measureable variables (e.g., growth rate, dispersal rate).

-*Lognormal dynamics:*
-Multiplicative interactions of random variables underpin one of the most successful models of complex systems, i.e., the lognormal (Crow et al. 1988).
+*Lognormal dynamics:* Multiplicative interactions of random variables underpin one of the most successful models of complex systems, i.e., the lognormal (Crow et al. 1988).
-The lognormal was introduced to ecologists by Preston (1962) as a statistical description of how abundance varies among species.
+The lognormal was introduced to ecologists by Preston (1962) as a description of how abundance varies among species.
-The lognormal has been one of the two most successful models of the species abundance distribution for macroscopic plants and animals, and was recently used to form a macroecological theory of microbial diversity.
+The lognormal has been one of the two most successful models of species abundance for macroscopic plants and animals, and was recently used to form a macroecological theory of microbial diversity (Shoemaker et al. 2017).
-By "multiplicative interactions" one simply means that two or more variables or processes have multiplicative (i.e., synergistic) interactions.
+By "multiplicative interactions" one simply means that two or more variables interact in a multiplicative or synergistic way.
-Such interactions are common in ecology (Putnam 1993) and complex systems and result in non-linear changes (e.g., multiplicative population growth, energetic costs multiplied across distance).
+Such interactions are common in ecology and include population growth and energetic costs multiplied across distance and time (Putnam 1993).
 By "random variables" one simply means two independent processes or constraints with degrees of stochastic change.
 Simplex explicitly simulates lognormal dynamics.
-For example, energetic costs are multiplied across dispersal distance and magnitudes of biological change (e.g., growth, consumption, transition between metabolic states).
+For example, energetic costs are multiplied across dispersal distance and magnitudes of growth and the frequency of transition between metabolic states.
 These energetic costs are determined by the values of randomly chosen species traits (i.e., random variables).
-Finally, the occurrence of each life history process is simulated in random order to avoid systemic programmatic biases and order-dependence among processes.

-*Simultaneous emergence:*
-One of the most popular advantages of using IBMs is the potential to study the emergence of complex patterns and relationships from otherwise simple individual-level processes and interactions.
+*Simultaneous emergence:* A popular advantage of IBMs is the potential to study the emergence of complex patterns from the individual level.
-Simplex is aimed at allowing emergence in two ways that IBMs are rarely employed.
+Simplex is aimed at allowing emergence in three ways that IBMs are rarely employed.

-First, Simplex allows realism to emerge from several orders of magnitude in random variation of starting conditions.
+First, Simplex allows patterns to emerge from random combinations of traits and state variables.
+This allows realistic trait syndromes and patterns to emerge without being forced.
-Simplex is intended to run thousands of models, where each is initiated with random conditions and combinations of species traits.
+Second, Simplex allows several orders of magnitude in random variation of starting conditions and species traits.
+This highly unconstrained approach allows the user of Simplex to explore a broad spectrum of trait combinations and ecological solutions.
+Third, Simplex allows for the study of simultaneous emergence across a practically unlimited number of IBMs.
-In this way, Simplex models initiate with highly unrealistic ecological communities with highly unrealistic combinations of species traits, and then allows for realism to develop over time steps as a result of appropriately modeled processes, energetic costs, and lognormal dynamics.
+In this way, Simplex initiates with unrealistic ecological communities and unrealistic combinations of species traits, and then allows for realism to develop over time in response to environmental conditions and according to energetic costs.
-This approach allows the user of Simplex to avoid one of the greatest challenges to ecological modeling, i.e., the circularity of documenting patterns, relationships, and trade-offs that are practically forced to occur.
+This approach allows the user of Simplex to avoid one of the greatest challenges to ecological modeling, i.e., the circularity of documenting outcomes that are obviously forced to occur.
-The code made available for the analysis of Simplex data is intended to examine the variation and central limiting behavior of thousands of models, some of which can defy ecological intuition.
+The code made available for the analysis of Simplex data is intended to examine the variation and central limiting behavior of ecological patterns among thousands of models.

-Second, the Simplex user can examine how multiple ecological relationships and patterns emerge together.
-A hallmark of powerful ecological theory is the ability to predict multiple relationships and patterns, yet few ecological theories and models predict more than one or two patterns.
-In contrast, Simplex includes python code to analyze the simultaneous emergence of patterns of metabolic scaling, species abundance distributions, species-area relationships, diversity-abundance scaling relationships, Taylor's scaling law, the influence of ecosystem residence time on diversity and abundance, diversity-productivity relationships, among others.

 **Other design concepts**
-*Hypotheses:*
-These are entirely up to the user to formulate and test according to the capabilities and analytical tools of Simplex source code.
+*Hypotheses:* These are entirely up to the user to formulate and test according to the capabilities and analytical tools of Simplex source code.

-*Learning:*
-Currently, there is no aspect of individual-based learning in Simplex.
+*Learning:* Currently, there is no aspect of individual-based learning in Simplex.

-*Prediction:*
-Individuals in simplex do not have the ability to anticipate conditions.
+*Prediction:* Individuals in simplex do not have the ability to anticipate conditions.

-*Sensing:*
-Individuals can sense and move towards resource particles.
+*Sensing:* Individuals can sense and move towards resource particles.

-*Interaction:*
-Individuals interact through excluding each other from resources, i.e., preemption.
+*Interaction:* Individuals interact through excluding each other from resources, i.e., preemption.
 There is no explicit communication.

-*Observation:*
-An unlimited number of Simplex models can be run to examine trends and variation in ecological patterns.
+*Observation:* An unlimited number of Simplex models can be run to examine trends and variation in ecological patterns.
 The following is recorded for each Simplex model:

 * Values of randomly chosen input variables